 To select the bit you want to keep start at one bit (eg top left) and click and drag to cover the area of interest.
 Press Ctrl+C to copy that (it’s now in the clipboard) and you can put that in a Word document or email, or save it as an image by opening a new Paint document (Ctrl+N) and then Ctrl+V to paste your clipping in and then save it.

-To take a screenshot on a Mac laptop
+2. How to take a screenshot on a Mac laptop

 Note that ‘Command’ = the ⌘ key